A quick guide to visiting the GUM Market Yerevan, Armenia’s biggest fresh food market and the best Yerevan market to visit in the city!

 Nowadays you’ll have to travel a bit further (1km from Republic Square) to get a taste of Armenian market life.
 The has so far survived gentrification.
 It doesn’t feature on many Yerevan itineraries – possibly because of its location – but in my humble opinion, it’s well worth a visit.

-Background of the GUM Market Yerevan
+History of the GUM Market Yerevan

 The market takes its name from the Russian abbreviation for ‘Main Universal Store’, the title given to the main department stores in former Soviet Union cities.
 The front section of the GUM Market is completely devoted to – a candy-dipped nut treat that’s similar to Georgian churchkhela.
 The vendors here are quite passionate about their product and will try their best to get your attention with a never-ending stream of free samples.
 Just be aware that everything is priced by weight and some of those candied fruits are deceptively heavy.